anishavelayudhan/snake/README.md

 ## License

 Ready to relive the thrill?
-Snake is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Snake is licensed under the MIT License.

 ## Contact